Polar harmonic Maa{\ss} forms and holomorphic projection: Preliminaries

 These conditions can be phrased at all other cusps via suitable scaling matrices.
 To define the slash-operator, we take the principal branch of the holomorphic square root throughout. \begin{defn} Let $k \in \frac{1}{2}\Z$, $\phi$ be a Dirichlet character, and $\gamma = \left(\begin{smallmatrix} a & b \\ c & d\end{smallmatrix}\right) \in \slz$.
 Then the \textit{slash operator} is defined as

 where $\left(\frac{c}{d}\right)$ denotes the extended Legendre symbol, and

 for odd integers $d$. \end{defn}

 For the sake of completeness, we define the variants of modular forms appearing in this paper. \begin{defn} Let $f \colon \H \to \C$ be a function, $\Gamma \leq \slz$ be a subgroup, $\phi$ be a Dirichlet character, and $k \in \frac{1}{2}\Z$.
 Then we say that \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt] \item The function $f$ is a {\it modular form} of weight $k$ on $\Gamma$ with Nebentypus $\phi$ if \begin{enumerate}[label=(\alph*), wide, labelwidth=!] \item for every $\gamma \in \Gamma$ and every $\tau \in \H$ we have $\left(f\vert_k\gamma\right)(\tau) = f(\tau)$, \item $f$ is holomorphic on $\H$, \item $f$ is holomorphic at every cusp. \end{enumerate} We denote the vector space of functions satisfying these conditions by $M_k(\Gamma, \phi)$. \item If in addition $f$ vanishes at every cusp, then we call $f$ a \textit{cusp form}.
-The subspace of cusp forms is denoted by $S_k(\Gamma, \phi)$. \item The function $f$ is a {\it weakly holomorphic modular form} of weight $k$ on $\Gamma$ with Nebentypus $\phi$ if $f$ satisfies the conditions (a) and (b) from (i) and has poles at the cusps.
+The subspace of cusp forms is denoted by $S_k(\Gamma, \phi)$. \item If $f$ satisfies the conditions (a) and (b) from (i) and is allowed to have a pole at one or more cusps, then we call $f$ a {\it weakly holomorphic modular form} of weight $k$ on $\Gamma$ with Nebentypus $\phi$.
 The vector space of such functions is denoted by $M_k^!(\Gamma, \phi)$. \end{enumerate} \end{defn}

 Furthermore, we recall the following fact which we require throughout. \begin{lemma} The following are true

 \end{lemma} A proof can be found in \cite[Theorem 10.10]{iwaniec} for instance.

 Finally, Corollary \ref{cor:hurwitz} follows directly from the following result. \begin{lemma}[Sturm bound] Let $f, g \in M_k\left(\Gamma_0(N), \phi\right)$, $k > 1$, and